gchchung/Diploscapter_pachys/telomere_detection/README.md

 # A novel telomere detection algorithm using TideHunter and long reads without assembly
-Below you will find a brief description on how to use the novel telomere detection algorithm.
+Below you will find a brief description on how to use this novel telomere detection algorithm.
 Example command:

 ```python3 telomere_detection.py long_reads.fasta -k 4 -K 20 -l 2000 -n 40```